9 months (full-time) / n/a (part-time) / n/a (distance / e-Learning)

 The candidates' options are selected together with the Course Tutor, and must be approved by the Board of Studies in Psychology.
 Practical work is also required.

 This is a nine month full-time course, which recruits approximately fifteen students per year.
 An information pack, including an application form, is available from the Course Secretary.
-Informal enquiries can be made to the Course Co-ordinators, Prof Mark Good or Prof Tom Freeman.
+Informal enquiries can be made to the Course Co-ordinator Professor Mark Good.

 Assessment: University examinations are held at the end of each semester; there is a one, two or three-hour written paper in each of the chosen subjects.
 In addition, students must complete a research dissertation.
 Practical work and essays must also be completed satisfactorily.
 A candidate who successfully completes the examinations and coursework is awarded the Cardiff University Graduate Diploma in Psychology.